JECan/rshell/README.md

 * error is thrown if host name exceeds 50 characters

+* piping only functions with one pipe, it cannot be chained

+* piping throws several perrors, with correct output in only some cases

 ls
 ===
 rshell also includes an implementation of the ```ls``` command to download this implementation of ls do the following.